St Martin's College: Expansion

-Locations

-The college was located in the historic cities of Lancaster and Carlisle and in the Lake District.
-There are a wide range of clubs, bars and other activities available, as well as a variety of outdoor activities in the Lake District.

-New buildings including a new library and learning resource centre in Ambleside, a modern sports centre in Carlisle and purpose built teaching facilities in Lancaster were added in the 2000s, totalling over £20 million.

 Merger

 St Martin's College, Cumbria Institute of the Arts and the Cumbrian sites of the University of Central Lancashire (UCLan) in Carlisle and Penrith amalgamated to form the University of Cumbria on 1 August 2007.
 This was instigated by a HEFCE (Higher Education Funding Council for England) report by Sir Martin Harris, published in September 2005, which recommended the amalgamation of the two institutions (UCLan's involvement came about after the report was published) to best serve the higher education needs of Cumbria.

-Campus closure
+Legacy

+St Martin's Lancaster campus

+As of 2026 the University of Cumbria retains a presence in Lancaster.
+The original St Martin's campus was reduced in size by selling some land for social housing.

+Charlotte Mason Ambleside campus

-On 1 December 2009, it was announced that the Ambleside Campus would be 'mothballed' at the end of July 2010, and would no longer take new undergraduate students.
-The action by the University of Cumbria, if seen through, would have ended over 175 years of heritage and a protest was held on 1 December 2009 by the student body, with more actions following by students, the townspeople of Ambleside.
+On 1 December 2009, the University of Cumbria announced that the Ambleside campus would be 'mothballed' at the end of July 2010, and would no longer take new undergraduate students.
+The action, if it led to closure, would have ended over 175 years of heritage and a protest was held on 1 December 2009 by the student body, with more actions following by students, the townspeople of Ambleside.
 Tim Farron MP also voiced his support for the campus and students.

-"Hundreds of local people have signed this petition and that shows how committed the community is to stopping this closure from happening.
-Now that the issue has national attention, I hope that the University will take notice of level of protest against this proposal and will reconsider their decision to downgrade Ambleside Campus..."
+Hundreds of local people have signed this petition and that shows how committed the community is to stopping this closure from happening.
+Now that the issue has national attention, I hope that the University will take notice of level of protest against this proposal and will reconsider their decision to downgrade Ambleside Campus...

-Tim Farron, speaking in the Commons.
+— Tim Farron, speaking in the Commons.

 In July 2011, the university announced a plan to reopen the Ambleside campus and increase student numbers, and this began in 2014.
 The campus now runs a variety of environmental, forestry, business and outdoor education courses.